-Extract from the Work Health Safety (Mines and Petroleum Sites) Regulations 2014, Schedule 10, Part 2, clause 17:
+Extract from the Work Health Safety (Mines and Petroleum Sites) Regulations 2014, Schedule 10, Part 2, clause 3:

-(1) The statutory function of mining engineering manager is to develop, supervise, monitor and review the mining engineering standards and procedures forming part of mining operations at the mine (but only insofar as those standards and procedures relate to extraction).
+'The statutory function of mining engineering manager is to develop, supervise, monitor and review the mining engineering standards and procedures forming part of mining operations at the mine.'

-3. Competencies for mining engineering manager of coal mines other than underground mines
+3. Competencies for mining engineering manager of underground mines other than coal mines